bmmtstb/adventofcode/README.md

 ## 2019
 I stumbled upon the AOC in the late days of advent in 2019, but the intcode computer gave me trouble and I couldn't finish all of the days on time.
+But I'm planning to do so someday!

 ## 2020
 This was the first year, I participated live.
 For the first ~20 days this worked great.